gabmontes/not-pass/README.md

 - The client sends an email address to the server.
 - The server sends an authorization email with a unique token linked to that email address.
-- Once the server confirms the email was sent, the client opens a [Socket.IO](https://socket.io) connection to be notified when the login is authorized.
+- Once the server confirms the email was sent, the client opens a websocket connection to be notified when the login is authorized.
 - The user follows the authorization link in the email.
 - The server validates the token, the email address and sends the authorization message back.
 - The client receives the authorization and proceeds.

-### Benefits
+## Benefits

 Some benefits of this approach are: